There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 In Conclusion…

-Artificial intelligence has and will continue to real estate professionals in their daily work.
-It’s already such a huge part of our lives, that we work with AI without considering what it is.
+Artificial intelligence has and will continue to assist real estate professionals in their daily work.
+It’s already such a natural part of our lives, that we interact with AI without considering what it is.

 The next phase of artificial intelligence in real estate will create opportunities for simplified scheduling, client relationship building, lead generation, smart contracts and more.
 Staying aware of new advances in real estate artificial intelligence will keep agents ahead of the pack and help them predict when AI isn’t the answer.